By 2050, it is estimated that roughly 70% of the world’s population will live in cities. With more citizens to serve

 “This is where collective intelligence is key: cities must take a collaborative, holistic approach to make their city smarter, keeping their projects transparent and relevant through working with actors across society - from big tech firms to local community groups”, Bart Gorynski, Managing Partner at bee smart city concludes.

 Smart city innovation, like all urban development and redevelopment, is a political process; it should not be left in the hands of tech companies alone.
 Residents must therefore hold city leaders to account for their efforts and their implications; and in turn, cities must actively engage their communities in the process of making the city ‘smarter’.
 This process should, after all, improve everyone’s lives, not just ease government functions.

 A SUSTAINABLE SMART CITY IS A COLLABORATIVE CITY

-Smart cities that capitalize on collective intelligence, taking a multi-agency approach, will reap the key benefits in the long-term.
-You can find examples of cities who share a collaborative smart city vision in the global smart city network of bee smart city, a platform that contains hundreds of smart city solutions implemented in more than 1,000 smart cities and communities globally.
+Smart cities that capitalize on collective intelligence, taking a multi-agency approach, will reap the key benefits in the long term.
+You can find examples of cities that share a collaborative smart city vision in the global smart city network of bee smart city, a platform that contains hundreds of smart city solutions implemented in more than 1,000 smart cities and communities globally.